kkimdev/tflow/README.md

 ## Requirements
 - Each task has 3 parts: 1. listening event(s) 2. task command(s) 3. emiting event(s)
+- Listening event should be configurable with custom scripts.
+- Task commands are exec form or sh/bash/customm shell scripts

 ## Desired properties
 - Easy and intuitive configuration